kgdunn/pid-book/process-monitoring/process-monitoring.rst

 	#.
 These tools are proven to improve productivity (i.e. to reduce scrap and rework, as described above), and to increase process throughput.
 	#.
 They detect defective production, consistent with the concept of "doing it right the first time", a mantra that you will increasingly hear in the manufacturing workplace.
 	#.
 A control chart with good limits will prevent over-control of the process.
-Operators are trained not to make process adjustments unless there is a signal from the chart.
+Operators are trained not to make process adjustments unless there is a clear warning or alarm from the chart.
 	#.
-The patterns generated by the plots often help determine what went wrong - providing some diagnostic value to the operators.
-We will see a more formal tool for process diagnosis though in the last section, using multivariate data methods.
+The patterns generated by the plots often help determine what went wrong, providing some diagnostic value to the operators.
+We will see a more formal tool for process diagnosis though in the latent variable section.
 	#.
 Control charts are required to judge if a process is stable over time.
-A stable process allows us to calculate our process capability, which is a tremendously important metric for consumers.
+A stable process allows us to calculate our process capability, which is an important metric for your customers.

 Exercises